Chorizo gnocchi with a Spanish vibe is a quick & easy meal that adds peas, broad beans & Manchego cheese all finished with sherry vinegar.

 - Crumble the manchego cheese.

-- Heat a nonstick pan over a medium heat and add the torn up chorizo and cook for 10 minutes stirring occasionally.
+- Heat a nonstick frying pan (30cm or 12") over medium heat and add the torn-up chorizo and cook for 10 minutes stirring occasionally.

-- Bring a medium pan (20cm) of generously salted water to the boil.
+- Bring a medium saucepan (20cm or 8") of generously salted (1-1.5 teaspoons in this size pan) water to a boil.

 - When the sausage has been cooking for 8 minutes add the gnocchi to the boiling salted water and cook for 2 minutes.